gvwilson/sensibleadventures/bookster/bookster.md

 A hundred strides, two… Erileine had no idea what time it was, what direction they were heading, or what they would do when they got there.
-All she knew was that the tilted walls felt like they were closing in on her.
-She wondered if her father and Laeuc felt it too.
-They must.
-They had lived their lives under the open sky just like she had.
-That's how people were meant to live, not closed in like this with walls all around them and darkness waiting to swallow them the moment they dropped their lanterns.

-She took a deep breath.
-Her papaere was managing, and so was Razi.
-She could too.
-And anyway, they had bigger things to worry about than suffocating underground.
+But her father was managing now, so she could too.  *At least until we get there,* she added to herself.
 "Steal the stone" was even less of a plan than the heroes in stories usually had.

 Gaeston stopped abruptly, raising his hand to halt the others behind him.
 Something rumbled in the distance.
 There was a slight breeze,